Mr-KayJayDee/instagram-bot/README.md

 - !eval: Eval a JS code.
 - !prefix: Change the bot's prefix for groups or private chats.

+## Games
+- !bingo: Find a number between 1 and 100 in 2 minutes.

 ## Images
 - !ad: Return an ad image.